Contact Us for a Free Consultation (213) 542-0979

 Avoid Sex Offender Registration in a California Sex Crime

-At the end of the probation your case can be dismissed, your probation can be terminated and you'll no longer have the requirement to register as a sex offender.
-So, that's one angle that can be used on some cases.
+At the end of the probation, your case can be dismissed, your probation can be terminated, and you'll no longer have the requirement to register as a sex offender.
+This is a potential positive outcome that can be achieved through strategic legal maneuvers.

-You could also charge that with a solicitation of prostitution instead of a pimping (CALCRIM 1150) and pandering (CALCRIM 1151) so the person doesn't have to register as a sex registrant and they don't have to be sent to prison for a minimum of three years.
-So, changing the charge is definitely one way to avoid sex registration.
+You could also charge that with a solicitation of prostitution instead of pimping (CALCRIM 1150) and pandering (CALCRIM 1151) so the person doesn't have to register as a sex registrant and they don't have to be sent to prison for a minimum of three years.
+So, changing the charge is one way to avoid sex registration.

 Proving You Are Not a Recidivist